What Is a Texas Insurance Broker Bond?

 Your broker bond is a contract between three entities, similarly to other Texas surety bonds.
 Your insurance company is the principal that has to get bonded.
 The Texas Department of Insurance is the obligee that requires the bonding.
 The surety is the bond provider.

-Questions about Insurance Broker Bonds
+Questions about Insurance Broker Bonds in Texas

 Who needs this bond?